CAVaccineInventory/airtable-publish/pipeline/README.md

 ### Local-only

-If you want to run locally without testing uploads, run `./scripts/once.sh -local` and follow the instructions.
+If you want to run locally without testing uploads, run `./scripts/once.sh` and follow the instructions to set up your configuration file with your Airtable key.
 Output will be written to the `local/` directory.

 ### Google Cloud testing